Calmarius/pl2019_3/README.md

 I deliberately not defined how integers and floats are parsed, as you can use your favorite language's integer and floating point parsing functions.
 For the C++ code in this repo I used strtol for the integers strtod for the floats.
-Also I didn't define the ranges of the integer and float to allow the implementers use their own
+Also I didn't define the ranges of the integer and float to allow the implementers use their own.

 ## Types of nodes and their operations.